 • The Central Palace, the Tripylon

-A small but lavishly ornamented structure located in the center of the complex.
+A small but lavishly ornamented structure is located in the center of the complex.
 Three doorways and a couple of corridors and staircases were linked to the other palaces.
 It must be attributed to Xerxes and Artaxerxes I.

-- The second-largest palace of Persepolis, The Hundred Column Hall
+• The 2nd Largest Palace of Persepolis, The Hundred Column Hall

 Its main feature was a square hall provided with ten rows of ten columns.
 It was an audience hall.

 These structures were built by Darius the Great and his successors, Xerxes and Artaxerxes I, and maintained until 330 BCE when they were looted and burnt by Alexander of Macedonia.
 Although today you can see only the remains of this complex, its magnificence can still impress you.

 Darius the Great was a powerful and sage emperor in the ancient world.
 His territory was so extended that there was no such imperial expansion until then and long after.

 Naqsh-e Rostam is another site that makes you familiar with the rise and fall of Achaemenids.
 It’s one of the most spectacular ancient sites of the Achaemenid era dating back to the times when the fall of Achaemenids was about to happen.
 It’s located almost 5 kilometers northwest of Persepolis and consists of the colossal rock tombs of Persian kings dating back to the first millennium BC.
 Here you can see the best ancient rock reliefs in Iran from both the Achaemenid and Sassanid periods.

 The rock-cut tombs of Achaemenid rulers and their families dating back to the 5th, 4th, and 3rd centuries BC have been engraved on the façade of a mountain.
 The tombs belong to Darius the Great, Xerxes I, Artaxerxes I, and Darius II.
 In addition to being a royal necropolis, Naqsh-e-Rostam was a major ceremonial center for the Sasanians until the 7th century AD.

-I highly suggest you put these three spectacular Achaemenid sites in your checklist for traveling to Iran.
-It takes just one day to visit them all and learn about the rise and fall of Achaemenids.
+I highly suggest you put these three spectacular Achaemenid sites on your checklist for traveling to Iran.
+It takes just one day to visit them all and learn about the rise and fall of the Achaemenids.
 I promise there will be so many amazing things that can cause your admiration.